5 High-Paying Entry-Level Remote Jobs (and How to Apply)

 2. Data analyst

-Data analysts collect and interpret data to answer questions and solve problems for businesses and organizations in a wide range of industries, such as finance, medicine, and government.
+Data analysts collect and interpret data to answer questions and solve problems for businesses and organizations.
+Data analysts can work in a wide range of industries, such as finance, medicine, and government.
 The digital nature of their work means that data analysts can do much of their jobs remotely with a computer and internet connection.

 • Requirements: Becoming a data analyst requires an ability to sort and interpret data.
 While some employers might prefer candidates with a bachelor’s or master’s degree in a related field, such as computer science, others might be willing to hire those with relevant training but no degree.
 In some cases, you might find it beneficial to get a professional certificate.